InternLM/lmdeploy/docs/en/inference/pytorch.md

 'qualname.to.CustomLlamaAttention'})
 ```

 ModelAgent would load and patch `LlamaAttention` with `CustomLlamaAttention` and leave anything other unchanged.
 Than you can perform inference with the new implementation.
+Read [support new model](../advance/pytorch_new_model.md) for more detail about model patching.

 ## Features